-BPI Capital and BDO Capital, pursuant to an Underwriting Agreement with the Issuer dated [•] (the "Underwriting Agreement"), have agreed to act as the Joint Lead Underwriters and Bookrunners to distribute and sell the Bonds at the Issue Price, and have also committed severally and not jointly to underwrite, the Offer on a firm basis, in either case subject to the satisfaction of certain conditions and in consideration for certain fees and expenses.
+For the first Tranche of the Debt Securities Program, BPI Capital and BDO Capital, pursuant to an Underwriting Agreement with the Issuer dated [] (the "Underwriting Agreement"), have agreed to act as the Joint Lead Underwriters and Bookrunners to distribute and sell the Bonds at the Issue Price, and have also committed severally and not jointly to underwrite, the Offer on a firm basis, in either case subject to the satisfaction of certain conditions and in consideration for certain fees and expenses.

-For the offer of the Bonds, the Joint Lead Underwriters and Bookruners will receive a fee of [thirty-seven and a half basis points (0.375%)] on the underwritten principal amount of the Bonds issued.
+For the offer of the Bonds, the Joint Lead Underwriters and Bookrunners will receive a fee of up to thirtyseven and a half basis points (0.375%) on the underwritten principal amount of the Bonds issued.
 Such fee shall be inclusive of underwriting and participation commissions.